Why You Should Create Your First Project

 So, if you understand why event visibility is important, you’ll also understand why creating projects is too.

-Get organised.
+Get organized.
 Get creating those projects and tasks and you’ll stay ahead of the curve.
 Always.